Indonesian-German exchange on data protection authorities and officers

 Indonesia

-On 29 August 2024, the Secretariat of the Indonesian – German Digital Dialogue on behalf of the German Federal Ministry for Digital and Transport (BMDV) with the Indonesian Ministry of Communication and Informatics (MCI) organised a Knowledge Exchange on Cross-Border Transfer of Personal Data.
-The Exchange was a follow-up on the series of discussions on personal data protection.
+On 30 October 2024, the Secretariat of the Indonesian – German Digital Dialogue, on behalf of the German Federal Ministry for Digital and Transport (BMDV) and the Indonesian Ministry for Communications and Digital Affairs (MCDA), organised a Follow-up Exchange on the Management and Operations of 5G Connectivity.
+The event was part of an ongoing series of dialogues on digital infrastructure between Indonesia and Germany.

 Read more …